 Written permission from the parent is necessary for a student to participate in parent transport from school.
 Written permission must be given to the classroom teacher in the morning.
 In the event of an UNEXPECTED need for parent transport at the end of the day, please call the Main Office.
 To minimize disruptions to classroom instruction, please avoid changing transportation plans once the school day has begun.

 STUDENTS WILL BE SENT HOME ON THEIR SCHOOL BUS IF PARENT PERMISSION IS NOT RECEIVED BEFORE THE END OF THE SCHOOL DAY.

 Students who are transported by their parents to and from school should arrive between 8:35 a.m. and 8:50 a.m. and will be dismissed at 3:25 p.m.
 Students involved in parent transport to and from school must use the West doors by the loading dock area.
 The main doors are used for bus transportation only.

 A.M.
 Parent drop-off: Vehicles should enter the school at the main entrance off of Kernsville Rd. and move in a single line around the outside perimeter of the West parking lot heading toward the school.
 Vehicles should move in succession to the sidewalk area, and then exit directly out of the parking lot at Kernsville Rd.
 A teacher will supervise the arrival of the children.

 P.M.
-Parent pick-up: Parents must park their vehicle in the West parking lot, wait outside near the loading dock area and meet their child outside the building.
+Parent pick-up: Parents should follow the same route in the afternoon and wait in the vehicle line.
+Parents should not exit their vehicle.
 A teacher will supervise the dismissal of the children.